kaydarovv/static_site_generator/README.md

 # Static Site Generator

-A lightweight Python-based static site generator that converts Markdown files to HTML.
-Built to demonstrate practical implementation of recursion, functions, and classes.
+Python-based static site generator that converts Markdown files to HTML.
+Built to test practical implementation of recursion, functions, and classes.

 ## Core Features
 - Converts .md files to .html